Planes (film)

-Planes is a 2013 American 3D computer-animated sports comedy film produced by Disneytoon Studios and released by Walt Disney Pictures.
-Directed and co-written by Klay Hall, it is a spin-off of Pixar's Cars franchise.
-Despite not being produced by Pixar, the film was co-written and executive produced by Pixar and Walt Disney Animation Studios' then-chief creative officer John Lasseter, who directed the first two Cars films.
-The film stars the voices of Dane Cook, Stacy Keach, Priyanka Chopra in her Hollywood debut, Brad Garrett, Teri Hatcher, Danny Mann, Julia Louis-Dreyfus, Roger Craig Smith, John Cleese, Carlos Alazraqui, Sinbad, Val Kilmer, and Anthony Edwards.
-The music was scored by Mark Mancina.
+Planes is a 2013 American animated sports comedy film produced by Disneytoon Studios, directed by Klay Hall, and written by Jeffrey M. Howard.
+It is a spin-off of Pixar's Cars franchise.
+The film stars the voices of Dane Cook, Stacy Keach, Priyanka Chopra, Brad Garrett, Teri Hatcher, Danny Mann, Julia Louis-Dreyfus, Roger Craig Smith, John Cleese, Carlos Alazraqui, Sinbad, Val Kilmer, and Anthony Edwards.
+In the film, Dusty Crophopper, a crop duster plane in the town of Propwash Junction, wants to complete the Wings Around the Globe racing challenge, despite his fear of heights, with the help of naval aviator Skipper Riley.

-In Planes, Dusty Crophopper (Cook), a crop duster plane in the town of Propwash Junction, hopes to get the courage which he needs to fulfill his dream.
-While he is afraid of heights and not built for racing, he wants to complete Wings Around the Globe with racing planes, especially Ripslinger (Smith), with the help of naval aviator Skipper Riley (Keach), who trains him.
+In developing a concept created by John Lasseter, the writers made a conscious effort to avoid remaking Cars in a new setting, while reusing Keach and Mann's characters from the Cars Toons short "Air Mater".
+The production team conducted research by interviewing several pilots of plane types that were included in the movie.
+Jon Cryer was initially announced as the voice of Dusty, before being replaced by Cook.
+Despite dropping out, Cryer received credit on the film for "additional story material".
+The musical score was composed by Mark Mancina, while Prana Studios provided work on visual effects, animation and compositing.

-Planes premiered on August 2, 2013, at a special screening at The Fly-In Theater at EAA AirVenture Oshkosh, an annual gathering of aviation enthusiasts in Oshkosh, Wisconsin.
-Like many of Disneytoon's films, it was initially set to be released as a direct-to-video film, but was instead theatrically released on August 9, 2013 in the Disney Digital 3D and RealD 3D formats.
-The film grossed $239.3 million worldwide on a $50 million, despite receiving generally negative reviews from critics, who criticized the plot and humor but praised its voice acting and animation.
-A sequel, titled Planes: Fire & Rescue, was theatrically released on July 18, 2014.
+Planes premiered on August 2, 2013, at EAA AirVenture Oshkosh, a gathering of aviation enthusiasts.
+It was initially intended to be released as a direct-to-video film, but was instead released theatrically on August 9, 2013.
+It received generally negative reviews from critics and grossed $240 million against a $50 million budget.
+A sequel, Planes: Fire & Rescue, was released in 2014.